iStefo/T3tr1s/README.md

 Goals
 -----
-should be written down here, too.
+Should be written down here, too.
+Eclipse links and docs will follow soon, too.